Karan-Singh-01/terraform-aws/module_deployments/README.md

 **Overview:**

 This repository contains Terraform modules designed to facilitate the deployment of an application behind an AWS Application Load Balancer (ALB) within a custom Virtual Private Cloud (VPC), alongside essential IAM roles and network configurations.
-Modularizing Terraform code not only enhances maintainability by organizing infrastructure components into reusable modules but also promotes scalability and clarity in infrastructure management.
+Once the deployment is complete, putting the outputted Load Balancer DNS name into your browser displays "Hello World!".
+Modularizing Terraform code enhances maintainability by organizing infrastructure components into reusable modules and promotes scalability and clarity in infrastructure management.

 **Project Structure:**